Staff & Board

 DLC Staff Bios

-The DLC employs six full-time staff, two part-time staff, and two part-time contractors.
-We also benefit from the service of four AmeriCorps Members placed with us for one-year terms by NC LiteracyCorps.
+The DLC employs twelve full-time staff, three part-time staff, and two part-time contract instructors.
+We also benefit from the service of AmeriCorps Members placed with us for one-year terms by NC LiteracyCorps.
 An all-volunteer board of directors oversees our operations.

 (919) 489-8383, ext.
 22